 They hide in the strangest places: branding opportunities like customer service, grooming, phone manners, and more.

-We talk a lot about visual branding here at the Big Brand System blog.
+We talk a lot about visual branding here on my blog.
 The quality of your marketing materials — their colors, typefaces and consistency over time — will help build trust in your offerings.